ChowderWellington/CHW-IP8-27G-EXP/README.md

 If you would like to recreate what I have done, use these files

+## Technical details

+The PX8-20H-01 contains 8 piezoelectric discs that move forward and backwards under high voltage, causing a membrane to push a tiny ink droplet out onto a page, hence the name - inkjet.
+A motor in the CHW-IP8-27G moves the PX8-20H-01 back and forth, meaning it can print anywhere on a page using its nozzles.

 ## Model Names
 - CHW-IP8-27G-EXP - Full printer assembly (Printhead, nozzles, feeders etc)
 - PX8-20H-01 - Experimental nozzle (Newest model)